linode/docs/docs/websites/cms/running-multiple-wordpress-sites-on-one-linode.md

         sudo service restart apache2

-6. Repeat steps 2 through 5 for each instance of WordPress that you want to run.
+6. Repeat steps 2 through 5 for each WordPress site that you want to run.

 Finished!